-The financial results for the Toronto Catholic District School Board currently is trending approximately \$2 million higher than the 2015-16 Revised Budget Estimates.
-Areas also requiring ongoing monitoring are Maintenance, Short Term Disability Leave and Short Term Disability Leaves as it relates to Maternity Leaves.
+4. Toronto Catholic District School Board's financial results are currently trending higher than the 2015-16 Revised Budget Estimates.
+Preliminary analysis indicates the net deficit could be around \$3M; however, there are many variables at play that could cause this number to change so it should be noted that this is a very early estimate.
 Other variables outside of the Board's control include fluctuations in the actual enrolment count reports due in March, which can also pose a significant impact on planned revenues.

 These variances do not become prominent until later in the year (after March) and are difficult to forecast at this time with any accuracy.